simshadows/discord-mentionbot/README.md

 * **Dynamic Channels**: Gives users the ability to create temporary channels that disappear after a few minutes of inactivity.
 	* "Default channels" can be specified to be ignored by the module.
 	* Warning: Server owners beware!
 While normal members won't see all the hidden channels, you and the bot will.
 The solution is to have an "admin acount" separate from your normal account.

+# Running the bot

+1. Run `mentionbot.py` once (inside the `mentionbot` directory).
+A file named `login_details` should appear.
+2. Open `login_details` and replace `USERNAME` and `PASSWORD` with your bot's username and password.
+(Make sure the file only contains those two lines of text and no other lines.)
+3. Run `mentionbot.py` again.
+Your bot should be running now.

 # Notes